songtan1/Scalable-Braille-Slate-OpenSCAD/README.md

 7 8

 The braille specification defines its size with 5 % tolerance.
 There are three types in use - Basic, Compressed (95%), and Jumbo dot (125%).
 Basic uses 1.6 mm dot with 2.4 mm dot spacing.
 The 95% compressed one is commonly used for reading materials.
 The cell spacing is further reduced to put more characters in a line.
 Jumbo dot uses the same basic dot size with 125% dot spacing.
-It is used for the signage, etc., for considering people with less dexterity.
+It is used for the signage, etc., with the consideration of people with less dexterity.

 Type ________ Basic Compressed Jumbo Remark